AM0TZ/StarTechGames/processing/READ ME - download processing.md

 https://github.com/processing/processing4/releases/download/processing-1297-4.3.4/processing-4.3.4-windows-x64.zip

 1. unzip
-2. copy all the files and folders inside "\processing-4.3.4-windows-x64\processing-4.3.4\" into *this* '\processing\' folder
+2. copy all the files and folders inside "\processing-4.3.4-windows-x64\processing-4.3.4\" into this empty folder named '\processing\'

-the launcher .pde will use those .exe files, libraries and tools as shared for all the games in '\games' folder.
+the launcher.pde will use those .exe files, libraries and tools as shared for himself and for all the games in the '\games' folder.